China Visa

 Areas Allowed to Stay | The transiting area | The transiting city | The transiting city or region |

-From July 26, 2023, Singaporean and Bruneian citizens holding ordinary passports can enjoy a 15-day visa-free policy for business, tourism, family visits, and transit purposes when traveling to China.
+Starting July 26, 2023, Bruneian citizens with ordinary passports can enjoy a 15-day visa-free policy when traveling to China.

 Since October 1, 2016, the 15-day visa-free policy has been operating for foreign tourist groups entering China from Shanghai by cruise.

-During the 15-day period, the group is permitted to explore these areas without the need for a visa.
+During the 15 days, the group is permitted to explore these areas without the need for a visa.

 From May 1, 2018, ordinary passport holders from 59 countries can have visa-free entry to Hainan if they are received by Hainan-based travel agencies.